-- Please select the ECG cable with no resistance for RESP monitoring. - To optimize the respiration waveform, place the RA and LA electrodes horizontally when the ECG Lead I is selected, and place the RA and LL electrodes diagonally when the ECG lead II is selected. - Place the electrodes to try to avoid crossing the liver area and the ventricles of the heart with the electrodes line.
+- Please select the ECG cable with no resistance for RESP monitoring. - To optimize the respiration waveform, place the RA and LA electrodes horizontally when monitoring respiration with ECG Lead I; place the RA and LL electrodes diagonally when monitoring respiration with ECG Lead II. - Place the electrodes to try to avoid crossing the liver area and the ventricles of the heart with the electrodes line.